ravsau/ansible-practice/README.md

 - A files with ad-hoc ansible commands to perform simple tasks like ping
 - 2 playbooks that have 1 tasks each.
 1 uses the copy module and 1 uses the shell module
 - 1 playbook that calls a role that's contained in copy-role folder
-- 1 html file that's used by the copy module

 **I'm doing this lab on AWS environment with Amazon EC2's where password auhencation is disabled by default**